 We found that on average, an inspector on foot can inspect about 60 – 100 panels in a day.
 Using a drone, we improved that number to 32,000 – 56,000 panels in a day; that’s around 55,900% increase in inspection efficiency!!

-Apart from efficiency gains, you also drastically cut down on the required manpower and workload.
-Drones enable you to inspect around 32,000 - 56,000 panels in a day — to scale up, simply add more drones.
+Apart from efficiency gains, drone inspection also drastically cut down on the required manpower and workload.
+Drones enable you to inspect around 32,000 – 56,000 panels in a day — to scale up, simply add more drones.
 Finally, you only really need to plot a flight plan once; for subsequent inspections, the drone can use the same plan to consistently repeat inspections.

 Drones offer an efficient, cost-effective and scalable solar inspection solution.
 Drones help reduce the cost of maintaining and running solar farms while empowering organizations with data that can be used to improve energy production efficiency.